glatard/one-voxel/README.md

 ## Log

+### 2017-11-16

+Priority  list following the [first results](https://github.com/glatard/one-voxel/tree/master/results/verifyFiles):

+- [] Bootstrap motion correction
+- [] Test on more subjects
+- [] Test with feat and SPM
+- [] Comparison with effect of the OS
+- [] Define a proper stability measure

 ### 2017-11-15

 * Following Slack thread with @pbellec: the instability of motion estimation needs to be fixed; it could be fixed by averaging registrations.